Monoranjan Bhattacharya

 He was one of the finest Indian stopper-back during his time in Indian football.
 Foreigners who played against him have said he was physically strong, was good in aerial tussles and a very clean tackler.
 East Bengal supporters worship him.
-Legendary football coach Amal Dutta was influential nurturing talents including Bhattacharya.
+Legendary football coaches Amal Dutta, Pradip Kumar Banerjee and especially Arun Ghosh were influential in nurturing his talent.

 Club career

 Bhattacharya appeared with Calcutta Football League club George Telegraph, before joining East Bengal Club in 1977.
 With the "red and gold brigade", he created a club record for continuously representing the club in a period spanning fourteen years.
 He was one of the most successful defenders of his time and was known for his strong and skillful game.
 He captained the club in 1981–82 season.
 In 1985, he won Federation Cup with the club and went on to represent his team at the 1985–86 Asian Club Championship in Saudi Arabia.
 Managed by legendary P. K. Banerjee, his team played in the Central Asia Zone (tournament named "Coca-Cola Cup"), where they defeated numerous foreign clubs to win it.
 They defeated New Road Team of Nepal 7–0, Abahani Krira Chakra of Bangladesh 1–0, thrashed Club Valencia of the Maldives 9–0 (the biggest margin of victory by an Indian team over any foreign opponents).

 In the 1980s, Bhattacharya as stopper-back and Bhaskar Ganguly as goalkeeper, made East Bengal defense unbreakable.
-In 1986, both him and Bhaskar Ganguly were signed by Bangladeshi club Abahani Krira Chakra for a crucial Dhaka Derby match to decide the Dhaka League champions.
+In 1986, he along with Bhaskar Ganguly signed with Bangladeshi club Abahani Krira Chakra for a crucial Dhaka Derby match to decide the Dhaka First Division League champions, and became one of the few Indian players who plied their trades abroad.
 However, after suffering a 2–0 defeat, both players returned to East Bengal.
 At the end of 1990–91 season, he left East Bengal to join their arch-rival Mohun Bagan AC.
 After spending a couple of seasons with Mohun Bagan, Monoranjan returned to East Bengal in 1993 for his last season as a player.